How to Weld Quarter Panels: A Full Walkthrough

 welding quarter panels effectively

-After welding, seal the seams and apply undercoating to maintain watertight integrity, minimizing the risk of future rust issues.
+After welding, seal the seams and apply undercoating.
+This helps keep water out and reduces the chance of rust returning.

 How to Identify and Assess Rust Damage in Quarter Panels